lib-x/xstr/README.md

 - You can access the internal string using `*str` instead of having to do `get_val(str)` or `str.val`
 - Works with C90/C89, not just C99

+## Why not to use this library:

+- You don't have libc available
+- You're using a custom allocator
+- You're have no allocator
+- You need really high performance
+- You're a programming-masochist
+- You're using Python

 ## Example:

 ```